NiranjanMedi/NiranjanMedi/README.md

 **RAG Notes App** — A full-stack note-taking app with RAG that lets you upload documents, ask questions, and get answers with citations.

 **SecureUs** — A safety-rating web app used by 7,000+ people to check neighborhood safety.

+**National Stock Exchange of India Internship** — Worked on low-latency trading systems at the National Stock Exchange of India, building network components in C over TCP/IP.

 ## Interests